danieleteti/delphimvcframework/README.md

 - New!
 SQLite support in `MVCActiveRecord` and RQL, so that `MVCActiveRecord` can be used also for Delphi mobile projects!
 - Default JSON Serializer can verbatim pass properties with type `JsonDataObjects.TJSONObject` without  using `string` as carrier of JSON
 - Improved! `ActiveRecordShowCase` sample is much better now.
 - Improved!
+All `ActiveRecord` methods which retrieve records can now specify the data type of each parameter (using Delphi's `TFieldType` enumeration).
+- Improved!
 In case of unhandled exception `TMVCEngine` is compliant with the default response content-type (usually it did would reply using `text/plain`).
 - Added!
 New overloads for all the Log\* calls.
 Now it is possible to call `LogD(lMyObject)` to get logged `lMyObject` as JSON (custom type serializers not supported in log).
 - New! `StrDict(array of string, array of string)` function allows to render a dictionary of strings in a really simple way.
 See the following action sample.